tonghuikang/dubious-claims/README.md

 We will compare every idea expressed in the statement with the ground truth.
 If they match, mark the statement, show the distilled idea and the ground truth.

-# Applicability to our project.
+# Applicability to our project

 Consider whether this will merely be a detection for opposition shrills.
 What value does it offer to support opposition viewpoints?